 Made from the hard-outer kernels of buckwheat seeds, buckwheat pillows have plenty of benefits.
 In Asia, they are used in oriental medicine for their therapeutic benefits.
 To the rest of the world, they are known for their unrivaled support.

 So, what about buckwheat pillows, an unlikely pillow type, makes them so exciting?
 This guide answers that, by exploring the characteristics, benefits, and purchasing considerations of the best buckwheat pillow.

 We also tested a lot of buckwheat pillows and only selected 4 as the best with each offering something unique.

 First, we’ll start with our list then we’ll talk about the buckwheat pillow shopping guide that we followed.

 Best Round Pillow

-Certainly, one of the best buckwheat pillows in the market, the Hullo Buckwheat pillow is certified organic and very comfortable.
+This is the second best we tried and certainly one of the best buckwheat pillows in the market.
+The OMI Buckwheat pillow is certified organic and very comfortable.

 ComfyComfy Buckwheat Neck Pillow